bodanesc/copilot-resources/m365/demo-tenant/add_services.md

 ---
 layout: page
+nav_exclude: true
+title: How to buy a new service and licenses for Microsoft 365 Copilot
 permalink: m365/demo/add_services
 ---

-# How to buy a new service and licenses for Microsoft 365 Copilot

 {% include note_info.html content="This chapter takes about 10 minutes to read and 10 minutes to implement" %}